-The NWS Burlington Fire Weather Focal Point will continually set goals to expand and enhance the fire weather program and its service to meet to needs of the fire management community.
+The NWS Burlington Fire Weather Focal Point will continually set goals to expand and enhance the fire weather program and its service to meet the needs of the fire management community.

-2022 Program Goals
+2025 Program Goals

-- Hold an annual fire weather users meeting and AOP review each year near the beginning of the fire season to strengthen partner relationships, address local concerns, review current policy, and provide a weather outlook for the upcoming fire season. - Conduct an annual internal Fire Weather Refresher to keep forecast staff familiar with local policy, updated forecast methods, and user feedback. - Maintain NWS Burlington Fire Weather website for users to utilize during the season. - Assist with any prescribed burns by providing onsite weather information and briefings as well as bringing staff members to the burn for educational purposes. - Act as state liaison in Vermont with respect to coordination of Fire Weather Watches, Red Flag Warnings, fuel conditions, and weather events that may have an impact on fire weather. - Provide materials to the media/social media outlets related to the Open Burning Weather Awareness Campaign during peak fire season (early/mid April). - Monitor forecast and warning products to ensure they are representative and meeting user needs. - Implement new fire weather zones to better match the new Fire Danger Rating Areas (FDRAs) established by our partners.
-Process has taken place for Vermont this year with a change to New York zones expected in 2023. - Conduct verification of the National Fire Danger Rating Area (NFDRS) forecasts in support of the transition to new FDRAs in 2022.
+- Hold an annual fire weather users meeting and AOP review each year near the beginning of the fire season to strengthen partner relationships, address local concerns, review current policy, and provide a weather outlook for the upcoming fire season. - Conduct an annual internal Fire Weather Refresher to keep forecast staff familiar with local policy, updated forecast methods, and user feedback. - Maintain NWS Burlington Fire Weather website for users to utilize during the season. - Assist with any prescribed burns by providing onsite weather information and briefings as well as bringing staff members to the burn for educational purposes. - Act as state liaison in Vermont with respect to coordination of Fire Weather Watches, Red Flag Warnings, fuel conditions, and weather events that may have an impact on fire weather. - Provide materials to the media/social media outlets related to the Open Burning Weather Awareness Campaign during peak fire season (early/mid April). - Monitor forecast and warning products to ensure they are representative and meet user needs. - •Continue support for the fire weather zones and Fire Danger Rating Areas (FDRAs) established by our partners.